 The NPS's Management Policies (2006) and DO-28 Cultural Resource Management Guideline (1998) require the consideration of impacts on museum collections (historic artifacts, natural specimens, and archival and manuscript material).
-Because the park's museum collections would be unaffected by either of the alternatives, museum collections was dismissed as an impact topic.
+Because the park's museum collections would be unaffected by any of the action alternatives, museum collections was dismissed as an impact topic.